The 2020 Malta Book Festival – virtual edition

 The Malta Book Festival is the foremost book celebration in the country’s cultural calendar.
 Annually, the MBF boasts an attendance rate of 40,000 visitors, the participation of more than 40 exhibitors, and offers extensive networking opportunities for industry professionals.

 The first edition of the MBF was held in 1979, then called the Malta Book Fair (1979-2012), and has since grown into a festival that celebrates the book culture in all its forms.
-The international dimension of the Festival is increasingly reflected in the lineup of guest authors and publishers which in previous years have included Ros Barber, Shahd Alshammari, Tim Parks, Philip ò Ceallaigh, Vera Duarte, and Naomi Klein
+The international dimension of the Festival is increasingly reflected in the lineup of guest authors and publishers which in previous years have included Gilbert Sinoué, Ros Barber, Shad Alshammari, Basma Abdel Aziz, Patrick McGuinness, Alek Popov, Marie Darrieussecq, Maram al-Masri, Dan Sociu, Ros Barber, Vera Duarte, Tim Parks, Philip ò Ceallaigh, Naomi Klein and Judge Rosemarie Aquilina.

-Weekday mornings at the Festival are dedicated to school visits.
-Students and teachers can expect a special programme of cultural and fun activities, including theatre pieces, readings, and meetings with writers.
-Antonella Axisa will be also leading her troupe to adapt last year’s Terramaxka Prize winners for the stage.
+Weekday mornings at the Festival are dedicated to events for school children.
+A special programme of cultural and fun activities for students and teachers alike is set up, including theatre pieces, readings and meetings with writers.

 The 2018 Malta Book Festival